Lia-Nelson/SoftDev-Workshop/k24_LAMP/README.md

     1. This command will require password authentication
     2. Once the keys are copied, you should be able to SSH into your new username
 13. SSH into your new user by running `$ ssh username@your_server_ip_address`
-14. Run `$ sudo nano /etc/ssh/sshd_config` and change PermitRootLogin to no and PubkeyAuthentication yes
+14. Run `$ sudo nano /etc/ssh/sshd_config` and change PubkeyAuthentication to yes
     1. Password authentication is necessary for the command to be run successfully
     1. This prevents SSHing directly to the root and allows sudo privileges to be assumed without password authentication
-14. Run `$ sudo nano /etc/ssh/sshd_config` and change PasswordAuthentication to no
+1. Run steps 1, 2 and 11 again on other devices as necessary (make sure they already have an ssh key somewhere on the machine)
-    2. If you are prompted for a password when trying to execute this step, make sure the previous step has been executed before continuing
+14. Run `$ sudo nano /etc/ssh/sshd_config` and change PasswordAuthentication to no and PermitRootLogin to no
     1. This will help keep the droplet more secure
 15. Run `$ sudo service sshd reload` to make sure changes are applied